Custom Winchester 70 in 375 H&H

 Custom-built Winchester Model 70 Safari Express in 375 H&H with double recoil lugs out of Morgan, UT.
 This is the Classic style with the controlled feed and new M70 trigger set at 3 pounds.
 The trigger was fantastic from the factory and not modified.
+Barrel is 24 inches long and the muzzle has the target crown.
 Received this in a trade from a guy who had replaced the wood stock with a McMillan McWoody stock but had never bedded it.
 Sent the rifle to Bob Cogan of Accurate Plating and Weaponry and had the following work performed:

 Install 1 black Pachmayr Decelerator pad